Personify-AI/rag_short_intro/README.md

 ### 2. Get an Open AI Account

+We;ll need OpenAI to create Embeddings and LLM calls.

 Got to https://openai.com/api and log in or sign up.

 If you sign up you'll get free credit for the API.

-If you signed up sometime, you'll just need to check you have credit available.
+If you signed up sometime before, you'll just need to check you have credit available.
-THe next step will let you know if that's the case.
-If not, you might want to just put the minimum amount on or just collaborate with another group on the day.
+The next step will let you know if that's the case.
+If not, you might want to just put the minimum amount of credit on your account or just collaborate with another group on the day.

 See if you can successfully navigate to the Open AI Playground at: